 According to DNB data, 78% of the washing towers will be installed on the three main ship types of dry bulk carrier, oil tanker and container ship, of which the dry bulk carrier is the most.

 Most of the scrubbers will be installed on ships already in operation.
 Of the 2522 sets of equipment installed by the end of 2020, 1880 are used for refitting and 642 for new shipbuilding.

 According to the existing expectation, this figure will continue to rise, and there may be another 1000 sets of scrubber equipment to be completed by 2020, pushing the total to 3500 sets.

 According to alphaliner's survey in November, Mediterranean Shipping and EVA shipping are the most keen container liner companies to install washing towers, which will be installed on 120 and 70 own ships or long-term charter ships, respectively.
 Maersk has yet to say how many will be installed, but its latest report says it plans to invest $80 million in waste gas cleaning equipment.

 Many suppliers have said that the scrubber in 2019 has been sold out, and the order quantity in 2020 is also very considerable.
 Anders skibdal, CEO of pureteq, a scrubber supplier, said: "unfortunately, we have rejected many customers.
 We also want to satisfy everyone, but we have rejected about half of the current orders. "

 BNB pointed out that after the existing orders are all installed in place, the proportion of ships with scrubbers is still very small.
-There are about 100000 commercial ships around the world, and only 3.7% of them will install washing towers by 2020.
+There are about 100000 commercial ships in the world, and only 3.7% of them will install washing towers by 2020.